infinum/design-handbook/Design process/Handoff/Checking implementation.md

 ## Latest build

-If you're reviewing a mobile app, check [Tryout apps](https://tryoutapps.com/users/sign_in) for the latest builds on iOS and Android.
+If you're reviewing a mobile app, check 🗝 **[Tryout apps](https://tryoutapps.com/users/sign_in)** for the latest builds on iOS and Android.

 ## Test devices
 We currently have two test phones dedicated to our team - one iOS and one Android device.
 The QA team has a bunch more test devices, so it's always best to check with them first.
 Don't forget to leave your business card in place of the phone when you borrow it!

 We're working a lot more remotely, so you'll need to check implementation from time to time even if you don't have physical devices on hand.
-That's where [BrowserStack](https://app-live.browserstack.com) comes in - its an emulator of a lot of different platforms, desktop and mobile devices where you can load app files to test them out.
+That's where **[BrowserStack](https://app-live.browserstack.com)** comes in - its an emulator of a lot of different platforms, desktop and mobile devices where you can load app files to test them out.
 The credentials are in 1Password.